-She obtained a M.F.A. degree from the Film, Video, New Media, and Animation department at the School of the Art Institute of Chicago.
-She also obtains a B.F.A. degree in Painting from the School of the Art Institute of Chicago, Southeast Missouri State University, and a B.A. in Fine Art from Sichuan Normal University in China.
+Fu teaches at the School of the Art Institute of Chicago (SAIC) in the Film, Video, New Media, and Animation Department, the Continuing Studies Department, and the Ox-bow School of Art and Artist Residency.
+She also teaches 3D Animation and Game classes at the University of Illinois at Chicago, the North Central College in Naperville IL, and at L-Art University in Shanghai.
+She has an MFA from the Film, Video, New Media, and Animation department at the School of the Art Institute of Chicago, a BFA in Painting from the School of the Art Institute of Chicago, a BFA in Painting from Southeast Missouri State University, and a BA in Fine Art from Sichuan Normal University in China.

 Fu is also actively engaged in many curatorial projects and screenings.
 She has co-curated many multi-media shows, such as A City to Wear at the Research House for Asian Art in Chicago and –scape at the Zhou Brothers’ Art Center.
 She also managed the exhibitions of the Double Frame Gallery, a contemporary artist group ran gallery located in the Mana Contemporary Chicago that showcases and supports international contemporary experimental work in different mediums.
 She regularly organizes Experimental 3D Animation screening for her students and peers.